 Selecting more than one group to remove will show a pop-up message “Please select one at a time”

 After clicking the remove button, a confirmation pop-up with message “Do you want to remove the group?” with Yes/No button will be displayed.
-On clicking the Yes button, the group details will be deleted from the table X_PARTNER_TABLE and X_PARTNER_GROUPS_CUSTOMER_DETAILS table and then the page will be returned to the prior page (List of Groups page) without making any changes.
+On clicking the Yes button, the group details will be deleted from the table X_PARTNER_EMAIL_GROUP table and X_PARTNER_EMAIL_GROUP_CUSTOMER table and then the page will be returned to the prior page (List of Groups page) without making any changes.
 On clicking the No button, the page will be returned to the prior page (List of Groups page) without making any changes.

-After removing the email, a confirmation box with the message “Group removed successfully” will be displayed.
+After removing the group, a confirmation box with the message “Group removed successfully” will be displayed.
 Clicking the Ok button in the confirmation pop-up, the List of Groups page will be displayed.

 Message Status link

 The purpose of this screen is to view all the messages that has been sent or saved as draft by the partner.
-Data will be fetched from the X_PARTNER_EMAILMESSAGES table
+Data will be fetched from the X_PARTNER_EMAIL_MESSAGE table

 Breadcrumbs for message status as Messaging > Message status is displayed on the top left of the screen.